Salmon is safe and healthy food

-Almost all salmon eaten in the UK – or in the rest of the world for that matter – is farmed salmon.
+Almost all salmon eaten in Norway – or in the rest of the world for that matter – is farmed salmon.
 Since the outset 40 years ago, Norway has become the largest salmon producer in the world, with an annual export equivalent to 14 million portions – every day!
 This has also led to the product coming under scrutiny in the Norwegian and international press.
 In 2014, several health experts also recommended that pregnant women, children and adolescents should avoid eating farmed salmon and other fatty fish.
 There is no reason for this, according to Ingvild Eide Graff Research Director at NIFES (the National Institute of Nutrition and Seafood Research).
 Eide Graff underlines that like other food products, farmed fish contains nutrients and undesirable substances that have an impact on our health.
-“All food contains small quantities of undesirable substances, but fish such as salmon, herring, mackerel and cod are just as safe as other food – and in some cases even healthier,” Eide Graff.
+“All food contains small quantities of undesirable substances, but fish such as salmon, herring, mackerel and cod are just as safe as other food – and in some cases even healthier,” says Eide Graff.

 Each year, the Norwegian Food Safety Authority takes around 12,000 fish from Norwegian fish farms to be analysed by NIFES for a large number of undesirable and banned substances.
 The institute has established four modern laboratories and is a national reference laboratory for a number of analysis methods.